Deepak42074/vsdsram_sky130/README.md

    WTV = V(E) - V(C) = 1.8 - 0.84 = 0.97

-4. Write Trip Current(WTI) : It is the negative current which si needed to write the cell.
+4. Write Trip Current(WTI) : It is the negative current which is needed to write the cell.

    WTI = I(D) = ~(-48 uA)